Tiendil/tiendil-org-content/content/posts/2024-034-about-book-harry-potter/en.md

 Let's take Hermione.
 In my opinion, she’s the strongest character in the books, yet she’s been pushed undeservedly far into the background.

-Essentially, the girl is under the same pressures as Harry, and at times even greater.
-As a Muggle-born, unlike Ron, by the seventh book she’s in just as much mortal danger as Harry.
-Except her life is not protected by Voldemort's orders, so, pretty any death eater can kill her.
+Essentially, the girl is under the same pressure as Harry, and at times even greater.
+As a Muggle-born, unlike Ron, by the seventh book, she’s in just as much mortal danger as Harry.
+Except Voldemort's orders do not protect her life, so pretty any death eater can kill her.
 On top of that, she also bears the responsibility of protecting her parents.

 At the same time, unlike Harry, she actively seeks her path and resists the pressure of circumstances, sometimes for the whole trio:

 - It is Hermione who **proactively** punches Malfoy in the face.
 - It’s Hermione who comes up with the idea of using Polyjuice Potion, takes the brunt of its side effects, and keeps quiet about it like a true soldier while the boys go about their business.
 - It’s Hermione who decides to grind through a year of 30-hour days on her studies, all while helping Harry, burning out in the process but refusing to give up and redefining herself and her approach to learning aftewards.
-Meanwhile, Harry, in the older age, can’t even take his rare [Occlumency](https://harrypotter.fandom.com/wiki/Occlumency) lessons seriously — a skill critically necessary to protect all his friends.
+Meanwhile, Harry, in hid older age, can’t even take his rare [Occlumency](https://harrypotter.fandom.com/wiki/Occlumency) lessons seriously — a skill critically necessary to protect all his friends.
 - It’s Hermione who tries to change the wizarding world, fighting for the rights of house-elves.
 - It’s Hermione who organizes Dumbledore’s Army, the group that plays a key role in the events of the final books.